-The Center for Asian Business is pleased to offer summer scholarships for a virtual cultural immersion program offered by our sister Jesuit university, Sogang University in Seoul, South Korea.
+The Center for Asian Business is pleased to offer summer scholarships for a cultural immersion program offered by our sister Jesuit university, Sogang University in Seoul, South Korea.
 Recipients will learn conversational Korean and gain an understanding of Korean culture.

 All full-time LMU students who have a cumulative GPA of 3.00 or above are eligible to apply for the scholarships.
 Applicants will be required to demonstrate these qualifications and submit a qualifying essay.

 In their applications, students will write an essay (500 words) explaining why they wish to participate in the program and what they hope to learn.
 Students should submit their essay, a short introduction video (90 seconds), resume, and unofficial transcripts to the Korean Language and Culture Scholarship Application

 Application deadline April 24, 2023 at 11:59 p.m.